paulscherrerinstitute/wica-js/README.md

 of the wica channels to be included in the new stream, together with the required *wica channel properties* (whose default values may be overridden via the **'data-wica-channel-props'** attribute).

 1. The **Wica-HTTP Server** processes the request.
 It uses the supplied wica channels names and their associated properties to initiate communication with control points of interest in the backend control system.
 It then allocates and returns to the caller a new *stream-id*.

 1. The **Wica-JS Library** sends a *subscribe stream* request to the Wica-HTTP Server using the received stream-id.

 1. The **Wica-HTTP Server** processes the request and sends back a response indicating that it will hold open the HTTP connection and return a stream of Server-Sent-Event (SSE) messages.
 Thereafter, it sends back SSE messages of various types at configurable periodic intervals.
 These include messages which contain:
     * the channel *metadata* (these are the properties that rarely change),
     * the channel *received values* (including both the *monitored* and *polled* channels).
     * the stream's *heartbeat* (a timestamp which indicates that the stream is still alive).

 1. The **Wica JS Library** uses the information received from the event stream to update the wica-aware HTML elements as follows:
     * it adds/updates the elements' [custom data attributes](#attributes-set-by-the-wica-js-library).
     * it updates the elements' **text content**.
 The rendering can be controlled by the **'data-wica-rendering-props'** attribute.
     * it **generates events** which can be hooked by the user's web page to perform *custom javascript processing*.

-# Wica-Specific HTML Element Attributes
+# Wica-specific HTML Element Attributes

 The HTML specification now supports the concept of customisable **data-\* attributes** which provides a standard extension mechanism for associating user-defined information with standard HTML elements.